-We typically Ask the Following:
+We typically ask for the following:

-- Your name and phone number, in case we need to contact you - Your address (building and room number) - Detailed problem description - Location of the problem (building and room number) if different from your room
+Your name and phone number, in case we need to contact you

+Your address (building and room number)

+Detailed problem description

+Location of the problem (building and room number) if different from your room

-Even before you check into your room, out staff may have noted and reported problems.
+Even before you check into your room, our staff may have noted and reported problems.
 Because problems may have been previously reported, workers may arrive without prior notice to you.
 Call anyway if you are not sure we know about a problem.